ax-i-om/tempest/README.md

 ### Disclaimer

 It is the end user's responsibility to obey all applicable local, state, and federal laws.
 Developers assume no liability and are not responsible for any misuse or damage caused by this program.
 By using Tempest, you agree to the previous statements.

+### AI Disclosure

+The Tempest logo/symbol/mark was generated using OpenAI's DALL-E 2 AI system.

 ### Installation
 1. Fetch the repository via ***git clone***: `git clone https://github.com/ax-i-om/tempest.git`